metaperl/binary-martingale/hacked.md

 began to move the mouse around as well... imagine that - almost like walking in on a thief who has robbed your home, virtual style.

 I don't know how the hacker did his dirty deed.
-But I can only guess:
+I can only guess.

 The hack occurred a few hours after I sent this message sent to a Discord channel